MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
-8-ced_state dubs lst line of file iact 9-duplicate_last_line duplicates the last line of file iacta
+8-ced_state dubs lst line of file iact 9-duplicate_last_line duplicates the last line of file iacta 10-no_more_js deletes all the regular files with .js